fyne-io/docs.fyne.io/content/docs/explore/layouts.md

 ### Center

 Center layout positions all container elements in the center of the container.
-Every object will be set to it's minimum size.
+Every object will be set to its minimum size.

 {{% layout name="center" %}}